PUE and DCiE Data Center Efficiency Measurement and Benchmarking

 If IT supports business, first and foremost, improving PUE/DCiE has a compelling business argument.
 Less energy consumed, smaller electric bill.
 Good for the environment.
 Good for the bottom line.

 The energy savings for an efficient data center are significant!
-After calculating your current PUE / DCiE benchmark, please try our interactive data center savings calculator to select different efficiency goals to see how much your organization will save in energy costs by improving your efficiency.
+After calculating your current PUE / DCiE benchmark, click here to try our interactive data center savings calculator to select different efficiency goals and see how much your organization can save in energy costs by improving your efficiency.